 Charles

-Most readers see Laurie, the subject of this Shirley Jackson story, as a naughty boy who tries to gain attention by misbehaving at kindergarten.
+Most readers see Laurie, the subject of this Shirley Jackson story, as a naughty boy who tries to gain attention in kindergarten by misbehaving.
 He creates an alter ego named Charles to tell his parents what happens at school and later, to explain getting home late.
-In addition to considering issues like parental blindness and/or poor parenting, it is worth asking if there could be other interpretations.
-For instance, did Laurie behave quite normally at school, and create an imaginary naughty classmate to gain attention at the dinner table?
-Both are consistent with the teacher’s vague assessment of Laurie’s behavior.
+However, there is an equally possible alternative interpretation.
+Laurie may have behaved quite normally at school and created an imaginary naughty classmate to gain attention at the dinner table.
+Both are consistent with the teacher’s vague assessment of Laurie.
+Either way, themes include behavior, identity, the desire for attention, deception, ambiguity.
 More…